debalin/multiplayer-game-engine/README.md

  I have followed that idea and build a simple playground to demonstrate the components of my engine.
  There are two main components of this playground:

- 1. <strong>Stairs</strong>: These are rectangles of fixed width and height, but of random colors, which keep coming from above the top of the Processing window with a constant downwards velocity and disappear below the window.
+ 1. **Stairs**: These are rectangles of fixed width and height, but of random colors, which keep coming from above the top of the Processing window with a constant downwards velocity and disappear below the window.

- 2. <strong>Player</strong>: The player controls a square of random color (of different dimension than the rectangles).
+ 2. **Player**: The player controls a square of random color (of different dimension than the rectangles).
 He can move the player left and right using the `A` and `D` keyboard keys and jump using the `SPACEBAR`.
 His left or right motion gets carried on when he jumps.
 In this way he can jump on the top of the stairs and from each of those, jump to other ones and thus reach the top part of the window.